asrar7787/devdocs/guides/v2.0/cloud/before/before-setup-env-2_clone.md

 		magento-cloud environment:list

 	<div class="bs-callout bs-callout-info" id="info" markdown="1">
-	`magento-cloud environment:list` displays environment hierarchies whereas `git branch` displays does not.
+	`magento-cloud environment:list` displays environment hierarchies whereas `git branch` does not.
 If you have any nested environments, use `magento-cloud environment:list`.
 	</div>

 5. Fetch origin branches: